jurf/jurf.github.io/_posts/2022-03-29-budget-ergonomics-mice.md

 layout: post
 modified_date: 2022-11-02
 redirect_from: /2022/03/29/battle-with-chronic-arm-pain/

+series: ergonomics
+series_title: Mice
+series_note: Of course, mice are only part of the story.
 ---

 For the last 3½ years, I have been experiencing various chronic arm pain.

 My body has been giving me hints that it was not taking the load of work at the computer I threw at it well for about two years before then, but I did not listen.

-The first pain that became so severe that it prevented me from working was (probably?) from the carpal tunnel after intensive graphic design sessions, programming, guitar playing, and working with digital devices in general.
+The first pain that became so severe that it prevented me from working was from the carpal tunnel[^carpal] after intensive graphic design sessions, programming, guitar playing, and working with digital devices in general.

+[^carpal]: Probably?
+I am still learning how to categorise the pain.
+E.g. I only just learned that a lot of my pain comes from ulnar deviation, which mice don’t cause.

-After unsuccessful naîve attempts (wrist rests, wrist wraps), I was forced into a more direct approach.
+After unsuccessful naîve attempts (wrist rests, wrist wraps[^wrist-rest]), I was forced into a more direct approach.

+[^wrist-rest]: At the time, I did not yet know _palm_ rest good, _wrist_ rest bad.

 In this series, I aim to give a rundown of what I tried and what ultimately stuck, hopefully helping you spend your time and money more effectively battling your pain.